 The Law Department selects approximately 50 Summer Honors Program interns from over 2,500 applications submitted each year.
 The Law Department is perhaps the only public sector/public interest employer in the country to make offers of permanent employment to its second-year summer interns based on their performance during the summer.
 In the past few years, about half of our entry class attorney positions have been filled with former participants of our Summer Honors Internship Program.
-The Law Department offers weekly stipends of $750 to our summer interns for our 9-week summer program.
-The office also offers housing concurrent with our summer program to our out-of-town law school summer interns.
+While the Law Department is typically able to pay our Summer interns, due to anticipated budgetary constraints, we anticipate that our Summer 2024 interns will be unpaid.

 The Law Department’s varied divisions offer summer interns hands-on practical experience.
 Summer interns regularly draft motion papers and briefs that are filed in court.
 Interns in our Tort Division take or defend depositions and take part in pre-trial court proceedings.
 Interns in the Special Federal Litigation Division are assigned to work on a trial with a trial team over the course of the summer.
 Interns in the Family Court Division regularly interview victims and witnesses and appear in court.
 Read more about our Program in our Frequently Asked Questions.
 In addition, you can reach out to Law Department attorneys who have volunteered to be contacted by applicants interested in learning more about our work on our Law Department Ambassadors page.
 Any other questions can be directed to the Law Department's Legal Recruitment Office.